Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN

 \subsubsection{Quantitative Evaluation}

 If the synthetic images are realistic-looking, then the synthetic images' distribution should be indistinguishable from that of the real images.
-Therefore, we can quantitatively evaluate the quality of the synthetic images by computing Fréchet Inception Distance (FID)~\cite{heusel2017gans} and Maximum Mean Discrepancy (MMD)~\cite{gretton2012kernel} between the distributions of real images and synthetic images.
-Lower values of these quantities indicate that the distributions are more similar, implying more realistic-looking synthetic images.
+Therefore, we can quantitatively evaluate the quality of the synthetic images by Fréchet Inception Distance (FID)~\cite{heusel2017gans}, Maximum Mean Discrepancy (MMD)~\cite{gretton2012kernel} and Inception Score (IS)~\cite{salimans2016improved}.
+Lower values of FID/MMD and higher values of IS indicate that the distributions of generated images are closer to real ones, implying more realistic-looking synthetic images.
 We evaluate the synthesis quality at two resolutions: $128^3$ and $256^3$.
 Due to memory limitations, the baseline models can only be trained with the size of $128^3$ at most.
 To make a fair comparison with our model (HA-GAN), we apply trilinear interpolation to upsample the synthetic images of baseline models to $256^3$.
-We adopt a 3D ResNet model pre-trained on 3D medical images~\cite{chen2019med3d} to extract features for computing FID.
+We adopt a 3D ResNet model pre-trained on 3D medical images~\cite{chen2019med3d} to extract features for computing FID and MMD.
 Note the scale of FID relies on the feature extraction model.
 Thus our FID values are not comparable to FID value calculated on 2D images, which is based on feature extracted using model pre-trained on ImageNet.
-As shown in Table \ref{tbl:FID}, HA-GAN achieves lower FID and MMD than the baselines, which implies that HA-GAN generates more realistic images.
-We found that at the resolution of $128^3$, HA-GAN still outperforms the baseline models, but the lead has been smaller compared with result at the resolution of $256^3$.
+For the IS scores, following the practice of~\cite{hong20213d}, we measure the Inception Scores on the middle slices on axial, coronal, and sagittal planes of the generated 3D images and report averaged performance.
+As shown in Table~\ref{tbl:FID_COPD} and Table~\ref{tbl:FID_GSP}, HA-GAN achieves lower FID and MMD as well as higher IS than the baselines, which implies that HA-GAN generates more realistic images.
+We found that at the resolution of $128^3$, HA-GAN still outperforms the baseline models, but the lead has been smaller compared with the result at the resolution of $256^3$.
 In addition, we performed statistical tests on the evaluation results at $256^3$ resolution between methods.
 More specifically, we performed two-sample $t$-tests (one-tailed) between HA-GAN and each of the baseline methods.
-The results are shown in Table~\ref{tbl:FID_p}.
 At a significance level of 0.05, HA-GAN achieves significantly higher performance than baseline methods for both datasets.